Meet Liz Halliday

 Professional Midwifery Advocate

 In 2018 I trained as a Professional Midwifery Advocate at The University of Chester.
-Once again this opportunity was afforded to me by Private Midwives, I really am incredibly lucky to be part of their family.
 As the first (and as far as I know, the only) PMA in Ireland, I am delighted to offer my services to fellow Midwives who are in need of a confidential and supportive ear.
-Should this be due to an incident, investigation or a desire to engage in reflective practice in a more structured manner, my door is always open.
+Should this be due to an incident, investigation, or a desire to engage in reflective practice in a more structured manner, my door is always open.

 Vicarious Trauma Therapy